 The climbing wall, located in the IM Building, stands at over 40 feet tall with 16 climbing lanes capable of both top rope and lead climbing.
 Our climbing wall offers fun, recreational climbing opportunities for all climbers, regardless of experience or ability.
-Our state of the art wall, designed by Eldorado Climbing Walls, features up to 64 routes (for climbers of all abilities), two climbable crack systems, a rappel ledge, and a teaching area for skills and clinics.
+Our state-of-the-art wall features up to 50 routes (for climbers of all abilities), two climbable crack systems, a rappel ledge, and a teaching area for skills and clinics.

-Purchase the Climbing All-Access Pass online at pennstatecampusrec.org under the Membership tab.
+Purchase the Climbing Wall Access Pass online on the Campus Recreation website under the Membership tab.

 The Bouldering Wall

-The bouldering wall is located down the hallway from the climbing wall and offers an additional space for unroped climbing.
-Use of the 14-foot tall bouldering wall is also FREE for students (included as part of the student recreation fee) during all open hours of the IM Building.
-All you need is a pair of climbing shoes and a bouldering orientation from one of our staff and you’re ready to go!
+The bouldering wall is located down the hallway from the climbing wall and offers an additional space for un-roped climbing.
+Use of the 14-foot tall bouldering wall is also free for students during all open hours of the IM Building.
+All you need is a pair of climbing shoes and a bouldering orientation from one of our staff and you are ready to go.

-Sign up for all courses and clinics online at pennstatecampusrec.org or in person at Outdoor Adventures office, located in the IM Building basement.
+Sign up for all courses and clinics online at pennstatecampusrec.org or in person at the Outdoor Adventures office, located in Room 18 in the IM Building.

 - Climbing FAQ